MissInterpret/mount-configuration/README.md

 #### missinterpret.mount-configuration.file

 A file on the file system as a source of configuration data.
+It does not, by default attempt to load a file but will load one by using the `path` runtime argument.

 ### Runtime arguments